SatyaRaghuNandan/BigData-Interview-Prep/Meta/121. Best Time to Buy and Sell Stock/variant_java.md

+# what if i want know the dates where mu cost is minimum.

 # // VARIANT: What if you had to return the minimum cost to buy a roundtrip flight?
 # // Note you cannot fly somewhere and back on the same day.